 2. Wide Range Cassettes

-In addition, the extra cog should provide a smoother gearing progression compared to rival 11-speed groupsets.
+In addition, the extra sprocket should provide a smoother gearing progression compared to rival 11-speed groupsets.

 3. AXS Wireless technology